Overview

 Victoria Burnie

-Victoria is responsible for managing MiHR’s wage subsidy programs and career development initiatives.
-She holds a bachelor’s degree in sociology and brings five years of human resource experience.
+Victoria is responsible for managing MiHR’s equity, diversity and inclusion initiatives.
+She holds a bachelor’s degree in sociology and brings more than five years of human resource experience.

 Brandon Belo